Soban-Farhan/BackendTest/README.md

 pip install -r requirements.txt
 ```

 4. Run the following command to setup the Recipe and Recipe Rating table with mockdata avaiable in db folder.
+The program will create a sqllite3 file in the same folder for database crud opertions
 ```bash
 python db_table_creation.py
 ```

-`Don't command will also work on your root environments but, I highly recommend using a virtual environment.`
+- These command will also work on your root environments but, I highly recommend using a virtual environment.

 5. Project consists of static urls mentioned in the assignments file.